JEClaire/jeclaire.github.io/_pages/about.md

   - /about.html
 title: About me
 ---

-# Research
-Under the guidance of Professor [Christopher Torng](https://ctorng.com), my research interests are in the area of computer architecture, VLSI and fundamental abstractions for agile chip development methodologies.
+Hi, I'm Jeongeun(Claire) Kim, currently a Ph.D. student in Electrical and Computer Engineering at USC, advised by Professor [Christopher Torng](https://ctorng.com).
+My research interests are in the area of computer architecture, VLSI and fundamental abstractions for agile chip development methodologies.
 For more information about our lab and ongoing projects, please visit our [Acorn Research Group](https://acorn-research.usc.edu).

 ------